Club member, Gabrielle Coleman, at the Olympic Trials in 2009

 - Junior Nationals (Men's and Women's)*

 - Youth Winter Olympic Games (Men's and Women's)*

-- NEW Arena Nationals
+- US Arena Club Nationals

 The winners of the *(starred) events go on to world championships and/or the Olympics.